venuswku/perfect-gift/README.md

 The Backend (server) code is manually deployed by uploading the zipped contents of ./perfect-gift/backend/ from the `backend-aws_elastic_beanstalk` branch (do not include the node_modules folder, package-lock.json, and .gitignore) to AWS Elastic Beanstalk (<https://aws.amazon.com/elasticbeanstalk/>).

-While the perfect-gift project is deployed via AWS, it can be reached at (<https://aws-frontend.d3i4pwwftbhh87.amplifyapp.com/>).\
+While the perfect-gift project is deployed via AWS, it can be reached at (<https://aws-frontend.d3i4pwwftbhh87.amplifyapp.com/>).

+## Heroku

 Our platform is also deployed via Heroku at https://theperfectgift.herokuapp.com/!

+It might take around 30 seconds to fully load if not many people access it.